official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 Zones were the air component of the inspections regime under resolution 687.

-115 Minute Pattison to FCO [junior official], 12 September 2002, ‘Iraq: Draft Resolution’.
+[^115]: Minute Pattison to FCO [junior official], 12 September 2002, ‘Iraq: Draft Resolution’.
-116 Telegram 95 UKMIS Vienna to FCO London, 2 October 2002, ‘Iraq: Return of Inspectors’.
+[^116]: Telegram 95 UKMIS Vienna to FCO London, 2 October 2002, ‘Iraq: Return of Inspectors’.
-117 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^117]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-118 Telegram 1264 Washington to FCO London, 1 October 2002, ‘US/Iraq: 1 October’.
+[^118]: Telegram 1264 Washington to FCO London, 1 October 2002, ‘US/Iraq: 1 October’.

 261